EdoardoCocconi/Designing-Intelligent-Agents_SingleAgent-System/README.md

 ## Mapping

 The agent does have an internal representation of the environment.
 The class that manages this internal representation is ExploredMap.
 The method updateMap adds the current view to a hash map with Point as key and Cell as value.
 This allows to add new tasks and unexplored regions to the map. updateMap is called at every timestep inside the senseAndAct method.
 The map allows the agent to know the location of the nearest explored recharge station at all times, even if it is outside its field of view.
-In the next coursework it might be used to communicate to other agents the location of clusters of tasks.
+In the next project it might be used to communicate to other agents the location of clusters of tasks.

 <br>